 La Biennale Paris

-La Biennale Paris, held every September in the French capital, is a not-to-miss event that offers a wide range of specialties, from painting to furniture, sculpture to ceramic, jewels to antiquities.
-National and international exhibitors are gathered under the massive and splendid glass dome of the Grand Palais.
-This fair, which has already existed for more than sixty years, features esteemed dealers and galleries featuring museum-quality pieces that cover 7.000 years of art history.
-Each year, La Biennale Paris highlights a country as a guest of honor.
+La Biennale Paris, held every September in the French capital, was a not-to-miss event that offered a wide range of specialties, from painting to furniture, sculpture to ceramic, jewels to antiquities.
+National and international exhibitors used to gather under the massive and splendid glass dome of the Grand Palais.
+The fair, which has existed for more than sixty years, featured esteemed dealers and galleries showcasing museum-quality pieces that covered 7.000 years of art history.

 Anisabelle Berès shares her views!